-You can alter tables in Sybase Central using the Table Editor.
+You can alter tables in Sybase Central on the Columns tab in the right pane.
 For example, you can add or delete columns, change column definitions, or change table or column properties.

-To alter an existing table (Sybase Central):
+To alter an existing table (Sybase Central)

-- 1 Connect to the database. - 2 Open the Tables folder. - 3 Right-click the table you want to alter and choose Edit from the popup menu. - 4 In the Table Editor, make the necessary changes.
+- 1. Connect to the database. - 2.
+Open the Tables folder. - 3.
+In the left pane, select the table you want to alter. - 4.
+Click the Columns tab in the right right pane and make the necessary changes.

-You can also add columns by opening a table's Columns folder and double-clicking Add Column.
+You can add columns by selecting a table's Columns tab and choosing File ➤ Add Column.